 - Hispanic Heritage Youth Awards

 The Youth Awards honor Latino high school seniors who excel in the classroom and community and for their focus in various categories, including business & entrepreneurship, community service, education, healthcare & science, media & entertainment, science/technology/entgineering/math (STEM).
-Qualified applicants are Latino high school seniors graduating in the spring/summer of 2018 who maintain an unweighted 3.0 GPA or higher.
-Must be a U.S. citizen/Permanent Resident/qualify under DACA who is planning to enroll full-time in college Fall 2018.
-More information about application can be found here.
+Qualified applicants are Latino high school seniors graduating in the spring/summer of 2019 who maintain an unweighted 3.0 GPA or higher.
+Must be a U.S. citizen/Permanent Resident/qualify under DACA who is planning to enroll full-time in college Fall 2019.
 For more details, visit Hispanic Heritage Foundation.

 - National College Resources Foundation